Five Handy Proofreading Tips And Tricks For Writers And Authors

 It doesn’t matter if you are proofreading a novel, a journal article, a term paper, or a blog post.

-However, by following these few basic proofreading tips and tricks outlined above, you will eradicate a lot of errors and make human proofreading a much easier task.
+However, by following these few basic proofreading tips and tricks outlined above, you will eliminate a lot of errors and make human proofreading a much easier task.

 If you plan to pay for professional proofreading, it will also save you money.

-Finally, when you get to your very last proofread, it should be on paper and not on a computer screen.
+Finally, when you get to your last proofread, it should be on paper, not on a computer screen.

 Related reading: The Difference Between Copy Editing And Proofreading